codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     !!! note
         If the repository isn't on Codacy yet, [add it to Codacy](../organizations/managing-repositories.md#adding-a-repository) first.

-1. Open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.
+1. Open the main view by clicking the **Codacy logo** in the activity bar or the **Codacy tab** in the status bar.

     ![Codacy main view](images/codacy-vscode-extension-sign-in.png)

-1. If you’re not signed in, click the **Sign In** button to authorize VS Code on Codacy.
+1. If you’re not signed in, click the **Sign in** button to authorize VS Code on Codacy.

 1. Check out the branch you're working on.

     !!! note
         The branch must be associated with an open pull request analyzed by Codacy.

-After completing these steps, Codacy displays a summary of all problems for the pull request in the main view and a list of found Quality issues in VS Code's Problems tab.
+After completing these steps, the main view shows the result of the Codacy analysis for the pull request.
+The VS Code Problems tab lists the Quality issues found.

 ![Codacy main view](images/codacy-vscode-extension-main-view.png)

-The main view displays the following:
+The main view displays the information about the code quality changes introduced by the pull request:

 -   The **Quality status** of the pull request, either up to standards or not up to standards, based on the [Quality gates](../repositories-configure/adjusting-quality-gates.md) set for the repository.